fxboxed/eugo/content/europe/adventure/hiking/_index.md

 ### Trolltunga in Norway

 Trolltunga, or "Troll's Tongue," in Norway is a spectacular rock formation jutting out horizontally over Lake Ringedalsvatnet.
 The hike to reach it is long and strenuous, but the reward is one of the most iconic views in Norway.
 The trail involves significant elevation gain and can be slippery, especially in wet conditions.
 Make sure you're prepared for a full day of hiking and check the weather forecast before you go.
-Remember to bring [appropriate hiking gear](https://looknwalk.info/hard-and-dangerous-hikes-in-europe/) for the conditions.
+Remember to bring appropriate hiking gearfor the conditions.

 *   Start early to avoid crowds and ensure enough daylight.
 *   Wear sturdy hiking boots with good ankle support.